needle-mirror/com.unity.xr.openxr/Documentation~/input.md

 The Unity `Device Tracking Origin` is mapped to `Local Space`.
 The Unity `Floor Tracking Origin` is mapped to `Stage Space`.

 By default, Unity attempts to attach the `Stage Space` where possible.
-To help manage the different tracking origins, use the `XR Rig` from the XR Interaction Package, or the `Camera Offset` component from the Legacy Input Helpers package.
+To help manage the different tracking origins, use the `XR Origin` from the XR Interaction Package, or the `Camera Offset` component from the Legacy Input Helpers package.

 ### Interaction bindings